Wynand/comp3490/a2/A2README.txt

  **********************************************************************/

  i.
 Claw goes to position to drop item in chute, not to start.
 This makes more sense to me.

+ To run this on linux, you must turn off a feature of chrome that stops you from spinning up workers from a local site.
+ You can do this by starting chrome via a command line command: google-chrome --allow-file-access-from-files and then opening clawmachine.html

+ vi. the name of the game is 'FUN'

+ vii.
+The floor does 'reflect', just look closely.

+ ix.
+The coin slots and buttons glow